MaxTechnics/AHTFinder/README.md

 ### Converting legacy images
 Open Disk Utility and click on the Convert button.
 Select the image, rename it (add something like 'converted') and click on save.
 Now continue the process with the newly converted image

+## Contributing
+Please notify me by opening an issue if you find something that's wrong.
+Is the wrong model shown?
+Is a link not/no longer working?
+Please report it.
+Be sure to mention the Hardware Model and Board ID and if the wrong one is mentioned also what the wrong model is.
+This way, fixing bugs is much easier.

+If you do end up using this, please also open an issue mentioning your test results so i can update the tested and verified column.
+Open an issue with title: verification or something like that, mention the used download code, Board ID and Hardware Model.
+Thank you in advance!

 ## Download codes in the script